 The rest was all Heat.

 Hawks: Atlanta made 13 3-pointers in the first half, tying a team record set on three other occasions.
 The Hawks had only nine 2-pointers before intermission. ...
-Hunter returned to the starting lineup, and Reddish played off the bench. ...
+Hunter returned to the starting lineup, and Cam Reddish played off the bench. ...
 Kevin Huerter remains on a minutes restriction of about 25 per night, though that isn’t expected to last much longer.
-He played 26 in regulation, then didn’t play in overtime.
+He didn’t play in overtime.

 Heat: Miami again played without four of its six highest-paid players.
 Goran Dragic (groin strain), Justise Winslow (back strain), James Johnson (illness) and Dion Waiters (illness) were out.
 Dragic is working toward a return.
 Winslow has missed 14 of Miami’s 24 games, Johnson has made only six appearances and Waiters has yet to play.